Pupil premium strategy statement

 Embedding principles of good practice set out in the DfE’s Improving School Attendance advice.

-This will involve training and release time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance.
+This will involve training and releasing time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance.

 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.